nabilbo/keeper2/README.md

 * 12.Find the Client ID value and copy it to the clipboard.

-### Step 3: Enable the OAuth2 implicit grant for your application
+### Step 3: Enable the OAuth2 implicit grant for the Outlook App and the Web API Sample
 By default, applications provisioned in Azure AD are not enabled to use the OAuth2 implicit grant.
-In order to run this sample, you need to explicitly opt in.
+In order to run this sample, you need to explicitly opt in for the Outlook App and also for the Web API Sample.

 * 1.From the former steps, your browser should still be on the Azure management portal - and specifically, displaying the Configure tab of your application's entry.
 * 2.Using the Manage Manifest button in the drawer, download the manifest file for the application and save it to disk.